 Step 2: Configuring the SQL Server Publisher

 Step 1: Expand the “Replication” folder from the “Object Explorer”.
 Right-click on “Local Publications” and choose “New Publication”.

 Step 2: A new window will appear giving you the general details about creating a new publication.
 Click on “Next”.

 Step 3: The “Publication Database” window will appear.
-Choose AdventureWorks2016 database, and then click on “Next”.
+Choose the AdventureWorks2016 database, and then click on “Next”.

 Step 4: The “Publication Type” window will appear.
 Choose “Transactional Publication” then click on “Next”.

 Step 5: You will be taken to the “Articles” page.
-Select all the articles that you need to be included in the publication and click on “Next”.
+Select all the articles you need to include in the publication and click “Next”.

 Step 6: After selecting the objects, click the “Show only checked articles in the list” option to check it.
 You will have listed the candidates for publication.
 Click on “Next”.